Chas McCormick Player Props: Astros vs. Guardians

 Chas McCormick At The Plate

-- McCormick has seven doubles, five home runs and 10 walks while hitting .240.
+- McCormick is batting .227 with seven doubles, five home runs and 11 walks.

-- In 51.6% of his 31 games this season, McCormick has picked up at least one hit.
-He's also had eight multi-hit games.

-- In 29.0% of his games this year, McCormick has driven in at least one run.
-In five of those games (16.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- McCormick has driven in a run in nine games this season (28.1%), including five games with more than one RBI (15.6%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least one run 11 times this season (35.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.